Constitution of Lithuania: Interwar constitutions

 A new constitution was proclaimed by Smetona in May 1928 without any attempt to follow the procedure for changing the Constitution established in the 1922 document (which would have required the assent of the Seimas).
 Instead, the constitution was presented as a "proposal" to the nation, to be approved within 10 years, although this provision was not considered meaningful.
 The constitution maintained a parliament, but assigned all of its functions, such as enacting laws, ratifying treaties, as well as drafting and executing the budget, to the President when the parliament was not in session.
 The Seimas would not reconvene until 1936.

 The constitution of 1928 was never submitted for approval to the nation.
 Instead, the government started working on a new constitution, approved by the newly assembled Seimas in 1938 (opposition was not allowed to stand for election).
 The constitution retained the overall authoritarian character of the 1928 document, and declared that the state was the foundation of existence of its citizens and not the other way round.
 The constitution did away with the separation of powers, stating that state power was "undividable" and led by the President, with the Seimas, Government and courts subordinate to him.

-In 1940, Lithuania was occupied by the Soviet Union.
+In 1940, Lithuania was invaded and occupied by the Soviet Union.
 Ironically, the constitution of 1938 assisted the Soviets in legitimizing their actions by concentrating the power in the hands of the President, the post that was de facto taken over by Justas Paleckis.
 In 1940 and 1978, new constitutions of Lithuanian SSR were adopted, based on the Soviet constitutions of 1936 and 1977, respectively.

-The constitution of 1938 has the distinction of being revived on 11 March 1990, when Lithuania declared its independence from the Soviet Union.
-It served a purpose of establishing legal continuity between the Republic of Lithuania of the interwar period and the newly independent state.
-The constitution was suspended on the same day and replaced with the Provisional Basic Law while a new constitution was drafted.

 Modern constitution

 Onset

+On 11 March 1990, Lithuania declared independence from the Soviet Union, emphasizing restoration and the legal continuity of the interwar-period Republic of Lithuania.
+On the same day, the 1938 Constitution of Lithuania was restored for a brief period, but subsequently suspended and replaced with the Provisional Basic Law.